 Travel underwater while enjoying all the comforts of a modern high-speed train.
 Learn more about Eurostar trains.

 Not just a cool name, ICE (Intercity Express) trains are some of the best high-speed rail services available in Europe, and for a good reason.
-ICE trains generally travel at speeds of 190 mph (but have been known to reach speeds of 228 mph on trial runs).
-As you might have guessed from the name, these trains tend to ferry passengers from city to city across Germany, though some of their routes also involve cross-border travel.
+Travelling at speeds of up to 305 km/h (190 mph), ICE trains tend to ferry passengers from city to city across Germany, though some of their routes also involve cross-border travel.
 On board some of the newer models, you can expect to find quiet zones, family areas and seats for children, as well as comfortable ergonomic seating.

 There are two classes available for customers, Standard and First Class – find out more by visiting our ICE trains page.